Getting Your Car Back After Repossession

 Learn about your options for getting your car, van, truck, or other vehicle back after it's been repossessed.

-You do have options to get your car, van, truck, or other vehicle back after it has been repossessed.
+You typically can get your car, van, truck, or other vehicle back after a repossession.
 Which option is best for you depends on how much money you have, your state's laws, your loan agreement, and the lender's willingness to work with you.

 Redemption

-The most sure fire way to get the car back is to pay off the loan.
-This is called exercising your right of redemption.
-To redeem the loan, you must pay back the entire balance of the loan as well as certain fees and costs, such as repossession and storage fees.
+The most surefire way to regain the car is to pay off the loan.
+This option is called exercising your "right of redemption."
+To redeem the loan, you must pay back the entire balance of the loan and specific fees and costs, such as repossession and storage fees.

-You can redeem the car at any time prior to the private sale or auction.
-The bank is supposed to send you written notice that contains the information you need to redeem.
-If you haven't received that notice within five days of the repossession, contact the creditor right away to get the payoff amount and instructions for redemption.
+You can redeem the car at any time before the private sale or auction.
+The bank is supposed to send you a written notice that contains the information you need to redeem.
+If you haven't received that notice within five days of the repossession, contact the creditor immediately to get the payoff amount and instructions for redemption.
 Your right of redemption ends when the car is sold.

 Reinstatement (If Applicable)

 If you don't have enough money to redeem, then another possible option is to reinstate the loan.
-With reinstatement you bring the loan current by making up all of the past due payments, including applicable fees and late charges, in one lump sum.
+With reinstatement, you bring the loan current by making up all past-due payments, including applicable fees and late charges, in one lump sum.

 Talk to the Bank

-If you have reason to believe that the bank violated your rights during the repossession, such as breaching the peace, you could use this as bargaining leverage to get the car back.
+If you believe the bank violated your rights during the repossession, such as breaching the peace, you could use this violation as bargaining leverage to get the car back.

 Talk to an Attorney